-Perform the In-flight Calibration procedure in the AMM, Chapter 27-31-03, except add the steps below to calibrate the system in ice mode.
+Perform the Stall Lift Computer - In-flight Calibration procedure in the AMM, Chapter 27-31-03, except add the steps below to calibrate the system in Ice Mode.
 Record the calibration on the form provided on page 27.14.

-- 1) Remove the potentiometer access cover from the ice mode lift computer (Figure 27-2). - 2) Activate ice mode by selecting MANUAL on the Surface Deice switch.
-Verify the ice mode annunciator switch in the glareshield illuminates. - 3) While in ice mode, perform the stall test for each flap position as specified in the AMM procedure, steps 6 through 8. - a.
+- 1) Remove the potentiometer access cover from the Ice Mode lift computer (Figure 27-2). - 2) Activate Ice Mode by selecting MANUAL on the Surface Deice switch.
+Verify the Ice Mode annunciator switch illuminates. - 3) While in Ice Mode, perform the stall test for each flap position as specified in the AMM procedure, steps 6 through 8. - a.
 The stall warning tone should sound at an airspeed within 15 to 25 knots prior to the stall speed, which is the moment the control column contacts the full aft stop.
 The actual stall speeds will be within the range shown in Table 1 below. - b.
-Adjust the ice mode lift computer potentiometers (0, 1, 2) as specified in the AMM procedure to achieve a 15 to 25 knot stall warning margin. - 4) Deactivate ice mode by pressing the ice mode annunciator switch.
+Adjust the Ice Mode lift computer potentiometers (0, 1, 2) as specified in the AMM procedure to achieve a 15 to 25 knot stall warning margin. - 4) Deactivate Ice Mode by pressing the Ice Mode annunciator switch.

 Table 1.
-Stall Speed Range for Wings Level, Power Idle, Control C Column Full Aft --- -----------------
+Stall Speed Range for Wings Level, Power Idle, Control Column Full Aft